TylerLoewen/Activity-Tracker/README.md

 # Activity Tracker: A personal health and fitness tracker

-This website was created to learn and gain an understanding of the processes involved with researching and designing a custom user interface.
+This website was created to help learn and gain an understanding of the processes involved with researching and designing a custom user interface.
 The website is a High-fidelity prototype and is not fully functional.
 See the `Activity Tracker Report.pdf` for full details on the process of creating this prototype.

 ## Getting Started